satsinush/homelab/README.txt

 sudo systemctl start pacman-sync.timer sudo systemctl enable pacman-sync.timer

+make sure to change HOMELAB_IP_ADDRESS and update any urls you want to change in .env.template Make sure that VITE_ variables match the regular ones, everything else will be filled in automatically

 run setup.sh, this will set up usernames, passwords, and other configurations for needed services

 install homelab-ca.crt on any devices accessing homelab services